UniFi SuperLink: Ubiquiti Siren PoE and Environmental Sensor Tested

 SuperLink’s low-latency path ensures alarms fire immediately, even when routine telemetry updates are spaced out for longevity.
 Use these starting points:

-Regardless of interval, alarm events wake the device and propagate instantly to the gateway and Protect push notifications.
+Regardless of the interval, alarm events wake the device and propagate instantly to the gateway, and Protect push notifications.

 Operational workflow that scales